(519) 621-2111 | 725 Coronation Blvd Suite B1 & B2, Cambridge, ON | Mon–Wed 9–5 · Thu 11–7 · Fri 9–4 · Sat 9–3 (2×/mo)

-Dental Bridges Cambridge
+Dental Bridges in Cambridge

 If you are missing one or more teeth, a dental bridge may help restore your smile and improve how you chew and speak.
 At Riverfront Dental, we provide dental bridges in Cambridge, ON for patients who want a stable, natural-looking solution for missing teeth.